Skip to main content

 Cats + Medications & Supplements

-• Tylosin is an antibiotic given by mouth or by injection in small mammals and is used off label to treat diarrhea and inflammatory bowel disease.
-Common side effects include decreased appetite and diarrhea.
-Do not use in pets that are allergic to it.
-If a negative reaction occurs, call your veterinary office.
+• Sucralfate is given by mouth and is used off-label to treat ulcers and erosions in the mouth, esophagus, stomach, and upper small intestine.
+Give as directed.
+Side effects are uncommon but may include constipation.
+Do not use in pets that are allergic to this medication.
+If a negative reaction occurs, please call your veterinarian.

-• Ursodiol is given by mouth and is used off label to treat gallbladder and biliary liver diseases.
+• Sulfasalazine is given by mouth and is used off label to treat inflammatory large bowel disease and vasculitis.
 Give as directed by your veterinarian.
-Side effects are uncommon, but may include diarrhea and mild discomfort.
-Do not use in pets that are allergic to it or other bile acid products, or in rabbits, guinea pigs, or rodents.
+Side effects include dry eye, decreased appetite, vomiting, yellowing of the skin, eyes, or body fluids.
+Do not use in pets that are allergic to it or other sulfonamides or salicylates, or in Doberman Pinschers, Miniature Schnauzers, or Samoyeds, or in pets with dry eye/KCS, intestinal or urinary blockages, or severe dehydration.
 If a negative reaction occurs, please call your veterinary office.